Kurtisko221x/accounthub/discord-bot/README.md

 - Check console for error messages
 - Verify server ID is correct

-### Commands not showing
+### Commands not working
-- Wait up to 1 hour for global commands
-- Use guild commands for instant update (set DISCORD_GUILD_ID)
+- Check if command prefix is correct (default: `!`)
+- Make sure bot has "Message Content Intent" enabled
+- Check if bot can read messages in the channel

 ## 📚 Documentation